Frequently asked questions

 Regions

-Can I choose which region my projects run in?
+Can I choose a region for my projects?

-Can I move my existing project created on Cloud in the EU region to other regions?
+Can I move an existing project created in the EU region to another region?

-Yes, you can move a project that was created on Umbraco Cloud in the EU region to another region.
-Navigate to the migrate between regions guide for more information.
+Yes, projects created in the EU region can be moved to another region.
+For more details, see the migrate between regions article.

-How do I select a region when creating projects on Cloud?
+How do I select a region when creating a project?

 You can choose a region from the Region drop-down list when creating a new project.

-Can I have a Baseline master project in the EU and a Baseline child project in the US?
+Can a Baseline master project be in one region and a child project in another?

-Will my sites receive automatic patch upgrades of CMS, Deploy, and Forms when new releases are available?
+Will sites in different regions receive automatic CMS, Deploy, and Forms updates?

-Can you create Umbraco Heartcore projects in other regions besides EU?
+Can I create Umbraco Heartcore projects outside the EU?

-Are all the features we have in Umbraco Cloud available in the US and UK regions?
+Are all Umbraco Cloud features available in the US and UK regions?

 Are you planning to add other regions in the future?